 Using 1 tablespoon of the butter, generously grease a loose-bottomed 8-inch cake pan and set aside.

-In a small saucepan, combine the remaining 4 tablespoons of butter, cream cheese, and milk.
+In a small saucepan, combine the remaining 4 tablespoons of butter, 1 cup of cream cheese, and 6 tablespoons of milk.
 Slowly melt together over low heat, stirring constantly to prevent the mixture from burning.

 Tip the batter into a stand mixer bowl and on medium speed, whisk lightly to make sure there are no lumps.

-Sift the flour with the cornstarch and add to the cream cheese batter.
+Sift the 3/4 cup of flour with the 3 tablespoons of cornstarch and add to the cream cheese batter.
 Whisk again until incorporated.

-Add the egg yolks and sugar and whisk to create a smooth batter.
+Add the 6 egg yolks and 1/4 cup of sugar and whisk to create a smooth batter.

-Finally, add the salt and lemon juice and lightly whisk to mix together.
+Finally, add the 1/4 teaspoon of salt and 3 tablespoons of lemon juice and lightly whisk to mix together.
 Set aside while you prepare the meringue.

 Make the Meringue